-Unsurprisingly, for an MMA gear list, Hayabusa sits at the top spot.
-The T3 MMA model ticks all the right boxes.
-They are made from a durable microfiber leather shell, which feels as smooth as butter.
+Unsurprisingly, Hayabusa sits at the top of an MMA gear list.
+The T3 MMA model ticks all the right boxes- quality, comfort, and protection.
+The T3 is made from a durable microfiber leather shell, which feels as smooth as genuine leather and provides excellent durability.

-Hayabusa boasts the best closure system with a dual X strap that stabilizes the wrist in any position.
-This is great for protection but also reduces hand fatigue.
+Hayabusa boasts the best closure system with a dual X strap, stabilizing the wrist in any position.
+This is great for protection and in reducing hand fatigue.

-Additional outstanding features are the pre-curved design that reduces hand fatigue and the Y-palm design that guarantees the glove will stay in place in striking and grappling exchanges.
+Additional outstanding features are the pre-curved design, which further decreases hand fatigue.
+The Y-palm design guarantees the glove will stay in place during striking and grappling exchanges.

-Hayabusa always produces top-notch equipment in every aspect, which is why we've chosen the T3 model as the best MMA gloves.
-While Hayabusa claims they are also suitable for sparring, we recommend using larger sparring gloves instead.
+Hayabusa always produces top-notch equipment in every aspect, so we've chosen the T3 model as the best MMA gloves.
+While Hayabusa claims they are also suitable for sparring, I strongly recommend using larger sparring gloves instead.

-Aside from that, Hayabusa T3 should meet the demands of even high-level athletes.
-And if you want to pay even more, Hayabusa offers the same model but is made from high-quality genuine cowhide leather.
+The Hayabusa T3 should meet the demands of even high-level athletes for competition or training gloves.
+If you want to pay a few bucks more, Hayabusa offers the same model but made from high-quality genuine cowhide leather for enjoyers of genuine materials.

 Pros